 The Master of Arts in Teaching online (MAT online) program is designed for aspiring teachers eager to bring educational equity to K–12 classrooms in their communities.

 The MAT online program offers three start dates throughout the year: Spring (January), Summer (June) and Fall (August).
 All application items must be completed before the Final Application Deadline.
-We are now accepting applications for the August 2022 and January 2023 cohort.
+We are now accepting applications for the January 2023 cohort.
 Learn more about admission requirements.